Have you heard of the phrase ‘self-image’? This simply refers to characteristics, such as:

 They are used to describe us, not evaluate us.

 Thus, self-esteem adds an evaluating component, attributing a sense of worth and value.
 It can be in a positive or negative light.
 It is our overall opinion of ourselves, e.g. “I am good” or “I am unworthy”.

-What about self-confidence?
-This is more about how well we can do something to a decent standard, and tends to refer to specific skills, e.g. “I am a good singer”.
+Self-confidence is different.
+It is more about how well we can do something to a decent standard, and tends to refer to specific skills, e.g. “I am a good singer”.

 If our self-esteem is too low, we may neglect ourselves, self-sacrifice a lot, people please and have a general lack of self-worth.
 We’ll tend to use negative words to evaluate ourselves, e.g. “I am useless”, “I am unlovable”, “I am rubbish at xyz”.

 Therefore, it’s important we have a healthy, balanced self-esteem that sits in the middle.

-Read on to see how it developed….
+Read on to see how low self esteem develops….